WELCOME TO THE EARLY LEARNING CENTERS OF RHODE ISLAND!

 - Our "Multiple child discount" also applies at all of our centers!!!

-- 10% Discount to children with parents serving in the Military, Law Enforcement, and/or local Fire Departments!!!
+- 10% Discount to children with parents serving in the Military, Law Enforcement, and/or local Fire/Ambulance Departments (first responders)!!!

 ELC of RI has adopted a Creative Curriculum and running a Reggio Emilia "INSPIRED" program.